Frequently Asked Questions

 Where can I buy a ticket for the Hoboken Lecture?

-Tickets are for sale here, in our online ticketshop.
+Tickets will soon be for sale here, in our online ticketshop.
 We might sell some tickets at the door, but usually they are already sold out.
-UPDATE: TICKETS ARE SOLD OUT
+Now you can register [here] for the 2018 lecture.
+This means we will inform you when the tickets are for sale.

 Can I bring my family or a friend?

 Sure, bring your neighbour too but make sure to buy ticket(s) for them too (here).

 Should I buy tickets now?